LiLeoHaolin/SuperLearnerCCGCC/README.md

 # Computing Codes for the Paper "Super Learner for Survival Prediction in Case-Cohort and Generalized Case-Cohort Studies"
-### Haolin Li, Haibo Zhou, David Couper, and Jianwen Cai

 ## Description

 This repository contains computing codes for the paper "Super Learner for Survival Prediction in Case-Cohort and Generalized Case-Cohort Studies".
-Please click [here](https://www.google.com) for the full text of the paper.

 ## Naming Convention